sspranay/Algorithms/README.md

 Algorithms
 ==========

-Implementation of popular computer science algorithms, some in Java, some in PHP
+Implementation of popular computer science algorithms, mostly in Java, some in PHP